Das klagende Lied

 Das klagende Lied (Song of Lamentation) is a cantata by Gustav Mahler, composed between 1878 and 1880 and greatly revised over the next two decades.
-In its original form, Das klagende Lied is the earliest of his works to have survived (a fragment, the Piano Quartet movement in A minor, is believed to date from 1876).
+In its original form, Das klagende Lied is the earliest of his works to have survived.

 Compositional history

-Mahler began to write the text of Das klagende Lied (possibly basing it on the fairy-tale of the same name by Ludwig Bechstein and/or "Der singende Knochen" ("The Singing Bone") by Jacob and Wilhelm Grimm) during the early part of his final year in the Vienna Conservatory, where he was a student between 1875 and 1878.
-The draft text for the work is dated 18 March 1878, and composition of the music began in autumn of 1879 and was completed on 1 November 1880.
-The work is laid out on a very large and complex scale, requiring a large orchestra and taking 60–70 minutes to perform in full.
+Mahler began to write the text of Das klagende Lied during the early part of his final year in the Vienna Conservatory, where he was a student between 1875 and 1878.
+It is based on "Der singende Knochen" ("The Singing Bone") from the collection by Jacob and Wilhelm Grimm.
+The draft text for the work is dated 18 March 1878, and composition of the music began in autumn of 1879.
+It was completed in November 1880.

 As originally composed, Das klagende Lied was in three parts: